Below is a list of the specific items inspectors will be checking for during vegetation inspections.

 Address numbers are very important in helping firefighters and paramedics locate a home in the event of an emergency.
-Address numbers shall be a minimum of four inches in height and shall identify the home from at least 100 feet on approach from any direction by responding emergency personnel.
+Address numbers shall be large enough to see from the street and shall be in a visible area.
 Prune any vegetation away from the address numbers if necessary.

 The 30-foot fuel reduction zone helps create a defensible space around your home which can slow or even stop the spread of wildfire.
-Ground fuels such as seasonal weeds, feral grasses, brush, dead leaves or branches should be cut and removed.
+Ground fuels such as grass, small shrubs, and dead leaves or branches should be cut or removed.
 Vegetation growing around the property should be maintained and not allowed to grow feral.
 Create horizontal separation between individual plants.
-Limit the volume of ornamental vegetation so as not create an excessive fuel load.

-While the code states that trees should be 10 feet away from any structure, this indicates the property owner shall maintain trees by means of pruning branches.
+While the code states that tree crowns should be 10 feet away from any structure, we would like to interpret this as maintain and not remove trees.
 Please be mindful of pruning trees near homes, it is important to maintain the health, integrity, and intention of the tree with respect to fire safety/prevention.
 We recommend that owners prune smaller branches, dead branches, and branches making contact or overhanging a structure.
-At the horizontal roof line [rain gutter] no tree branches shall extend over the roof within 10 feet above.
-We do not recommend the removal of an entire tree unless in extreme circumstances as determined by the Fire Code Official.
+We do not recommend the removal of an entire tree.

 Prune back tree branches that extend toward chimney or stovepipe outlets.
-It is necessary to prune branches even if your chimney is not in use.
+It may be necessary to prune branches even if your chimney is not in use.
 Spark arrestors shall be installed on chimney outlets.

 It is important to create vertical separation between the ground and the lowest growing limbs of trees.
 Trees shall be limbed up to 6 feet from the ground.
 For smaller trees, please limb up to a quarter of the height of the tree.
 The purpose here is to eliminate the spread of ground fire to upper portions, or crown, of trees.
 Eliminating these “ladder fuels” greatly helps in the prevention and spread of wildfire.

-Vegetation growing along the roadway should be cut, raked, and removed.
-Ten feet is the minimum distance by code, though in some cases, more may be required.
+Vegetation growing along the roadway should be pruned back.
+Ten feet is the recommended distance, though in some cases, less may be appropriate.
 Limbs that overhang the roadway and are less than 15 feet above the ground should be cut back to the roadway edge.
 Pruning vegetation along the roadway improves vehicle access, increases sight lines, and creates a fuel break that could help stop the spread of wildfire.
-The intent is to prevent radiant or conductive heat transfer in a fire event.
-Season weeds and grasses, leaf litter, and brush that accumulate at the roadside are the number one cause of wildland fire ignitions.

 Accumulations of wastepaper, wood, haystacks, weeds, litter or combustible/flammable waste or rubbish not permitted to remain on parcel.
 (CFC 304.1.1)

 Ground fuel, such as grass, needs to cut to height between 4 and 6 inches.
 It is important to leave some ground cover to prevent the possibility of erosion.
-Vacant lots must have all ground fuels cut, raked and removed.
-It may be necessary to cut feral vegetation on a parcel more than once per season.
+Vacant lots must have all ground fuels cut.
+It may be necessary to cut grass on a parcel more than once per season.